PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/6-multiple-billing-period/README.md

 * yearly (`year`): your customer pay once a year for your product, at each renewal a new invoice is generated.

 :::tip Note
-Currently, it's not possible to charge your customer on a monthly basis with a annual commitment.
+Currently, it's not possible to charge your customer on a monthly basis with annual commitment.
 :::

 ## Add radio button to choose the billing period